mattischrome/console-blog/content/posts/ingrids-pottery/index.md

 ---
 category: Creativity
 date: '2025-02-06'
-tags:
+tags: ["Twenty Five", "Creativity", "Pottery"]
-- Twenty Five
-- Creativity
-- Pottery
 title: Ingrid's Pottery
 ---
 Here are some photos of Ingrid's pottery, some very pretty pots!
 (And more complex pieces are on the way!)